 On a bad day: Cold-hearted and demanding towards people close to me, feeling despair about the state of the world.
 Teach to people who didn’t ask for it 🙁

-Brings joy: Making music together, singing, intimate conversations, physical intimacy, collaborating on projects that increase compassion, care and clarity in this world.
+Brings joy: Making music together, singing, intimate conversations, collaborating on projects that increase compassion, care and clarity in this world.

 Learning edge in conversations: